RKHS-SHAP: Shapley Values for Kernel Methods: Background Materials

-\textsc{KernelSHAP} provides efficient model-agnostic estimations of Shapley values.
+\shortparagraph{Model specific Shapley methods.} \textsc{KernelSHAP} provides efficient model-agnostic estimations of Shapley values.
 However, by leveraging additional structural knowledge about specific models, one could further improve computational performance.
-This leads to a variety of model-specific approximations.
-For example, \textsc{LinearSHAP} \cite{vstrumbelj2014explaining} explain linear models using model coefficients directly. \textsc{TreeSHAP} \cite{lundberg2018consistent} provides an exponential reduction in complexity compared to \textsc{KernelSHAP} by exploiting the tree structure. \textsc{DeepSHAP} \cite{lundberg2017unified}, on the other hand, combines \textsc{DeepLIFT} \cite{shrikumar2017learning} with Shapley values and uses the compositional nature of deep networks to improve efficiencies.
+This leads to a variety of model-specific approximations, most of which relies on utilising their specific structure to speed up computation of value functions.
+For example, \textsc{LinearSHAP}~\citep{vstrumbelj2014explaining} explain linear models using model coefficients directly. \textsc{TreeSHAP}~\citep{lundberg2018consistent} provides an exponential reduction in complexity compared to \textsc{KernelSHAP} by exploiting the tree structure. \textsc{DeepSHAP}~\citep{lundberg2017unified}, on the other hand, combines \textsc{DeepLIFT}~\citep{shrikumar2017learning} with Shapley values and uses the compositional nature of deep networks to improve efficiencies.
 However, to the best of our knowledge, a kernel method specific Shapley value approximation has not been studied.
-Later in Section 3, we will show that kernel methods speeds up \textsc{KernelSHAP} by estimating value functions analytically, thus circumventing the need for sampling and data imputations from an estimated density.
+Later in Section~\ref{sec: method}, we will show that, under a mild structural assumption on the RKHS, kernel methods can be used to speed up the computation in \textsc{KernelSHAP} by estimating value functions analytically, thus circumventing the need for estimating and sampling from an exponential number of densities.

-\textbf{Related work on kernel-based Shapley methods}\quad The closest work to ours is from \cite{da2021kernel}, where the author proposed using kernel-based distributional metric such as \emph{Maximum Mean Discrepancy} as the coalition game to compute the Shapley effect \cite{song2016shapley}.
-The main difference between our work and theirs is that they focused on \emph{global} sensitivity analysis while ours is on crediting \emph{local} feature importance.
-This leads to different choices of value functions and estimation approaches thus leading to completely different algorithms.
+\textbf{Related work on kernel-based Shapley methods.}\quad \citet{da2021kernel}'s work on tackling global sensitive analysis by proposing the kernel-based maximum mean discrepancy as value function, is conceptually most similar to ours.
+However, there are multiple key differences in our contributions.
+Firstly, their method is designed for global explanation, while ours is for local.
+Secondly, similar to interventional SV, they do not consider any conditional distributions, thus leading to completely different estimation procedures and thus novelty.
+Lastly, their method is on understanding the input/outputs relationship of a numerical simulation model, while ours focuses on understanding specific RKHS models learnt from a machine learning task, e.g. kernel ridge regression and kernel logistic regression.